Johnweii25/Johnweii25.github.io/contents/home.md

 -**Changchun Institute of Optics,Fine Mechanicsand Physics,Chinese Academy of Sciences | Me (2022 - 2025)**
 ***advisor: Prof.[Zongxuan Li](https://people.ucas.ac.cn/~0064452) and Prof.[Shuping Tao](https://people.ucas.edu.cn/~0064463)***

-• Strarted to do some research on Coded Aperture Snapshot Spectral Imaging, luckily meet the graduation requirements.
+• Strarted to do some research on Coded Aperture Snapshot Spectral Imaging, mainly focus on the reconstruction methods.

 -**North University of China |  Be (2017 – 2021)**